singh-sona/Messy-Data-Cleanning-Projects/readme.md

 Find section 1 [here][1]
 2. Second section deals with actually applying data cleaning and data-tranformation algorithms to eliminate the anomalies.
 Find section 2 [here][2]
+3. Possibilities of data features tranformation is explored and main focus is to explore and clean Airbnb dataset and finally building prediction model to predict outcomes of destination country of users.
+Find section 3 [here][3]

 ### About Data Set